What is an online banking payment API?

 APIs vs a custom integration

-But any technical exercise done manually will struggle to scale.
-Custom integrations take time to configure and execute.
 What’s more, it’s not a one-off job.
-Updates and security patching are ongoing requirements, so the sustainability of the integration depends on retaining the knowledge in-house.
+Updates and security patching are ongoing requirements, so the sustainability of the integration depends on retaining knowledge in-house.
 And all that draws technical resources away from innovation in other areas.

 APIs vs SDK

-A software development kit (SDK) is a set of tools developers use to create applications.
-An SDK incorporates an API, rather than being something entirely different.
-If we think of an API as a shared language of two different software applications, then the SDK provides all the building blocks a developer needs to make the most of the available API, such as documentation, libraries, editing software, test environments, analysis tools and drives.
+Think of an API as a shared language of two different software applications.
+An SDK provides all the guides a developer needs to make the most of that language, such as documentation, libraries, editing software, test environments, analysis tools and drives.

 How to choose the right payments API for your business